muhammad-salem/ariia/README.md

 ___

  ```
  java - jar ariia.jar [-u] URL
 	-u	--url			[-u] add new link/url to download manager
-	-i	--input-file		downoload from text file - list of urls
+	-i	--input-file		download from text file - list of urls
-	-m	--metalink		downoload from  metalink text/xml file - list of urls on deffrient servers for the same daownloadable file
+	-m	--metalink		download from  metal ink text/xml file - list of urls on deficient servers for the same downloadable file
 	-r	--http-referer		set referer header for that link
 	-ua	--user-agent		set user-agent header while download
-	-H	--header		set one/multiable different header(s) for that link
+	-H	--header		set one/more different header(s) for that link
 			add cookie(s) while download
-	-cf	--cookie-file		add cookie(s) from standered cookie file
+	-cf	--cookie-file		add cookie(s) from standard cookie file
 	-o	--file-name		save download link to file on hard-disk
 	-sp	--save-path		set directory of download process
-	-t	--tries			number of tries when failler, then giveup (0 for keep-try )
+	-t	--tries			number of tries on failed state, then give-up (0 for keep-try forever)
 	-c	--max-connection	max connection for current session for each link
-	-n	--num-download		number of download links in queue, if more links, will be in watting list
+	-n	--num-download		number of download links in queue, if more links, will be in waiting list
+	-k	--insecure		TLS By default, every secure connection ariia makes
+			is verified to be secure before the transfer takes place.
+			This option makes curl skip the verification step and proceed without checking
 	-p	--proxy			set proxy to http://host:port[8080]/, support protocols http, https ans socks4/5
 	-http	--http-proxy		use http proxy [host:port] format
 	-https	--https-proxy		use https proxy [host:port] format